kragen/dercuano/README.md

 Status
 ------

-I’ve been hacking on this piece of shit for three and a half hours.
+I’ve been hacking on this piece of shit for four and a half hours.
 I have about 1200 individual notes to stick in here, totaling almost 5 megs compressed.
-So far I have stuck four of them in, totaling 79K.
-So I am about eight doublings away from finishing the job;
+So far I have stuck 11 of them in, totaling 134K and 52,000 words.
+So I am about seven doublings away from finishing the job;
-the last doubling took half an hour.
-The notes are currently slightly harder to read in this form than as plain text files, due to the lack of CSS anddate/time metadata.
+the last doubling (well, near tripling) took an hour, and the doubling before that took half an hour.
+Unfortunately at this point it’s taking an entire second or more to rebuild the HTML tree from scratch.
+The notes are currently slightly harder to read in this form than as plain text files, due to the lack of CSS and date/time metadata.

 I may hack together some kind of web UI for adding things to the triple store, but so far I’ve been adding them by hand.